Self-advocacy: Founding of the movement

-Self Advocacy and institutions
+Self-advocacy and institutions

 Many people with developmental disabilities were put in institutions as children prior to the 1970s.
 Doctors recommended this to parents, who often did not have the knowledge or resources to care for their children at home.
 Institutions were rife with abuse of all kinds.
-The increasing awareness of the conditions of institutions in the 1960s and 70s intensified efforts to get people with disabilities out of institutions and many of those people joined the burgeoning self advocacy movement.
+The increasing awareness of the conditions of institutions in the 1960s and 70s intensified efforts to get people with disabilities out of institutions and many of those people joined the burgeoning self-advocacy movement.
 Roland Johnson spent thirteen years at Pennhurst and went on to become a leader of the movement after his release.

-In 1965, then-Senator Robert Kennedy visited Willowbrook, a state institution in New York with a television crew and spoke about the horrifying conditions he witnessed, calling them "snake pit[s]."
-In 1966, Burton Blatt and Fred Kaplan released Christmas in Purgatory, an photographic essay about the conditions inside five state institutions for developmental disabilities.
+In 1965, then-Senator Robert Kennedy visited Willowbrook, a state institution in New York with a television crew and spoke about the horrifying conditions he witnessed, calling them "snake pit[s]".
+In 1966, Burton Blatt and Fred Kaplan released Christmas in Purgatory, a photographic essay about the conditions inside five state institutions for developmental disabilities.

-Many self advocates, whether survivors of institutions themselves or not, see getting people with developmental disabilities out of institutions as a priority.
+Many self-advocates, whether survivors of institutions themselves or not, see getting people with developmental disabilities out of institutions as a priority.
 In 1974, Terri Lee Halderman and her family sued Pennhurst State School and Hospital for multiple incidents of abuse and the violation of the residents' civil rights.
 This was the first federal lawsuit against a state institution.
 The District Court ruled that the patient's rights were violated and the institution must be closed.
 The institution would not close until 1987.

-One of the earliest demonstrations held by self advocates was a march on Belcherton State School in the 1980s.
+One of the earliest demonstrations held by self-advocates was a march on Belcherton State School in the 1980s.
 Many of the protesters were survivors of Belcherton.
 Belcherton became the first state school to be sued in 1972 when Benjamon Ricci, father of Robert Simpson Ricci, filed a class-action lawsuit claiming that the deplorable conditions violated the residents' human rights.
 The institution did not close until 1992.